Currency:USD $

 Forced errors are a powerful tool for gaining an advantage over your opponents.
 The key is to create scenarios where opponents make poor decisions under pressure.
 Here’s how you can achieve this:

-Applying these tactics ensures that your opponents make rushed, suboptimal decisions, contributing significantly to your success.
+Applying these tactics means your opponents make rushed, suboptimal decisions, contributing significantly to your success.

 Consistent Character Play